wonma/100-days-of-code/log.md

 **Thoughts**
 - I was tempted to jump to the next learning content but stayed with solidating the new concepts with doing the exercises from scratch again.
 Good job!
 Let's focus on building a good habit rather than rushing through.

+---
+### Day 27: November 12, Saturday

+**Today's Progress**
+Advanced React(Coursera): Controlled Form Component
+- Rebuiling the sign up form: understood how updating properties within one state object.
+- Used onBlur event listener to control when the error message is rendered.

+**Thoughts**
+- I think only the exercises make me code better.
+Even though the explanation of the concepts are hard to grasp, I try not to fear because through repetitive trials and errors, I would be able to get it.
+I believe it!

 <!--
 ### Day 1: June 27, Monday